raintank/raintank-tsdb-benchmark/README.md

     runs standard dev-stack with one collector
 4. verify measure, graphite-watcher, grafana are running in screen. login to grafana and check that sys dashboard works.
 5. ./delay_collector.sh
-6. rm logs/*
-7. ./run.sh <config-file>  # see raintank-docker.conf as an example
+6. ./run.sh <config-file>  # see raintank-docker.conf as an example
-8. when it completes, the results are only valid if:
+7. when it completes, the results are only valid if:
    * the sys dashboard shows a lag <= something reasonable like 30s
    * run.sh/vegeta didn't show any errors, all requests were successfull.
    * graphite-watcher didn't error
    * graphite-api and cassandra didn't error
    * your host hard drive didn't run full, that tends to cause slowdowns
    * collector-controller didn't drop any checks/metrics
-9. your data is in the results directory and in the grafana dashboards, take a snapshot.
+8. your data is in the results directory and in the grafana dashboards, take a snapshot.

 # watch out for:
 ## high cpu due to wireless drivers